 - Open the stock Mail app on your Mac, and then click on Mail menu -> Preferences to view your Mail settings.

-- You’ll be in the General section of the Preferences panel.
-Now, click on “Viewing” from the row of options at the top to proceed further.
+- In macOS Big Sur and earlier: click on “Viewing” from the row of options at the top to proceed further.

 - Here, you’ll find the “Load remote content in messages” setting that’s enabled by default.
 Uncheck the box and exit the menu to finish the procedure.

 There you go.
 Now, you know how to stop email tracking on your Mac too.

 In simple terms, what this particular does is prevent the Mail app from automatically loading images on your screen.
 By doing this, you’re essentially blocking trackers added by email senders, advertisers, and spammers from loading up too.
 You don’t have to be paranoid while going through the emails in your inbox anymore.

 Some popular email providers already limit this kind of tracking emails by using proxy servers to route the images, which helps in hiding your location details.
 However, the sender may still be able to see if and when you clicked on their email.
 Hence, it’s always best to block these tracking pixels altogether if you want that privacy.